 It is obvious that the Local Independence condition is satisfied by this renormalisation.
-And a small amount of algebra will confirm that the axioms of Normality and Desirability are too.17 Then Rigidity of Conditional Desire allows application of the equations of generalised conditioning to yield:
+And a small amount of algebra will confirm that the axioms of Normality and Desirability are too.
+The Rigidity condition then allows application of the equations of generalised conditioning to yield in that case that: